QuestPDF/QuestPDF-Documentation/docs/api-reference/table.md

 # Table

-The Table element is one of the most complex layout-related algorithms available in the QuestPDF library.
-It can achieve more sophisticated structures than any combination of the Row and the Column elements.
-It also greatly reduce code complexity.
+The `Table` element is one of the most complex layout-related algorithms available in the QuestPDF library.
+It can achieve more sophisticated structures than any combination of the `Row` and the `Column` elements.
+It also greatly reduces code complexity.
 However, it is slightly slower to compute.

 ## Basic usage

-Please analyse this simple example showing how to create a simple Table instance:
+Please analyse this example showing how to create a simple Table instance:
-1) You start with column definition that describes width of each column.
+1) You start with a column definition that describes the width of each column.
-2) And then, you can place any number of items inside.
-Each item has a corresponding position (Row and Column).
+2) Then, you can place any number of items inside.
+Each item has a corresponding position (`Row` and `Column`).

 ```csharp{4-10,13-16}
 .Border(1)